OXID-eSales/consistency-check-tool/README.md

   --json '{"type":"path", "url":"./dev-packages/consistency-check-tool", "options": {"symlink": true}}'
 ```

-Ensure you're in the shop root directory (the file `composer.json` and the directories `source/` and `vendor/` are located there) and require the module.
+Ensure you're in the shop root directory (the file `composer.json` and the directories `source/` and `vendor/` are located there) and require the component.

 ```bash
 $ composer require oxid-esales/consistency-check-tool